-Although we have come a long way since the days of educational segregation, it still goes without saying that we humans tend to shun that which is different from the norm.
-When it comes to the education of children with special needs, one need only look at our collective past and present to realize that this is all too true.
+We have come a long way since the days of educational segregation.
+However, it still goes without saying that we humans tend to shun that which is different from the norm.
+In relation to special needs, one need only look at our collective past and present.
+Then you will realize that this is all too true.

-In 1975, the Education for All Handicapped Children Act came into effect, mandating public schools to provide equal access to education for all children and this truly acted as the catalyst for educational reform vis à vis students with disabilities.
-It has since become known as the Individuals with Disabilities Education Act, (IDEA) mandating all public schools in the United States to provide free, appropriate, public education to all students in the Least Restrictive Environment (LRE).
+In 1975, the Education for All Handicapped Children Act came into effect.
+Essentially mandating public schools to provide equal access to education for all children.
+This truly acted as the catalyst for educational reform vis à vis students with disabilities.
+It has since become known as the Individuals with Disabilities Education Act (IDEA).
+IDEA mandates all public schools in the United States to provide free, appropriate, public education to all students in the Least Restrictive Environment (LRE).

 Special Needs and Homeschooling